kleberbaum/kleberbaum/stories.md

 This was my moment.
 "May I...
 Can I join you?"
 I asked, hoping my voice didn't betray the depth of my anticipation.
 The question lingered in the air between us, waiting to be answered, to either end this night in disappointment or ignite the beginning of a story woven with threads of danger and enchantment.

 "Can you keep up?"
-Helena asked, a playful challenge lacing her voice.
+She asked, a playful challenge lacing her voice.
 She turned on her heel, her obsidian hair catching the glow of the streetlights as she started toward Central Park.

 I followed, almost too entranced by her to question the oddness of the situation.
 The city was quieter now, its relentless energy tamed to a dull hum by the late hour.
 The echo of our footsteps seemed louder somehow, bouncing off the stone walls of the park's entrance.

 We reached Bethesda Fountain, its famous angel frozen in a perpetual gesture of blessing, reaching out to an empty terrace.
-Helena paused, looking up at the angel, her jade eyes reflecting the moonlight.
+She paused, looking up at the angel, her jade eyes reflecting the moonlight.
 "Beautiful, isn't it?" she asked, her voice barely above a whisper.

 I nodded, words escaping me in the face of the scene.
-Helena, under the moonlight, before the angel, seemed ethereal, a vision from another world.
-Then she asked the question that threw me off balance: "What do you think about... vampires?"
+Emily, under the moonlight, before the angel, seemed ethereal, a vision from another world.
+Then she asked the question that threw me off balance: "What do you think about... vampires?" [^34]

 The question took me by surprise, my eyebrows knitting together.
 "Vampires?"
 I echoed, the word feeling foreign as it slipped past my lips.
 "You mean, like in the books and movies?
 Creatures of the night and all that?"